cdurf1/cdurf1.github.io/docs/Detect_and_monitor_existing_LFS_7_0.md

 A Lustre file system that was created without using Intel® Manager for Lustre* software can be monitored, *but not managed*, from the manager GUI.

 Before an existing Lustre file system can be monitored at the manager GUI, the servers must be added and then the file system detected by the manager.

+**In this section:**

 - <a href="#7.1">Detect file system</a>
 - <a href="#7.2">Add OSTs and OSSs to a monitored file system</a>